dsacdalan/pubg-microwave-dinner/README.md

 # Microwave Dinner
-This is a simple wrapper for the PUBG API.
+This is a simple wrapper for the PUBG API v1.0.

-Currently, the wrapper supports both player enpoints.
+All objects have have been defined so your IDE can show that yummy autocomplete.

 ## Quick Start

 Install :

-`npm install pubg-microwave-dinner --save`
+`npm i pubg-microwave-dinner --save`

 Initialize: